Blanca, Colorado

-The Town of Blanca is a Statutory Town located in Costilla County, Colorado, United States.
+Blanca is a statutory town located in Costilla County, Colorado, United States.
 The town population was 322 at the 2020 census.
 Blanca is located in the enormous San Luis Valley.

 History

-The town, named for Blanca Peak, was founded in August 1908 from a land lottery in the San Luis Valley of south central Colorado.
-It was incorporated in 1909.
+The Blanca, Colorado, post office opened on October 5, 1894.
+Blanca is named for Blanca Peak, A land lottery in August 1908 spurred growth.
+The Town of Blanca was incorporated on May 18, 1910.

 In the mid-1990s Polish settlers set up shop at the Red Rocks General Store selling liquor, beer, polish sausages, and other eastern European goods.
 Blanca is the region's main supplier of bilberry syrup.
 Blanca is known for elk hunting and alpine trout fishing.